 The same goes for your bottom half.
 Wear a pair of mid- to heavyweight leggings underneath a pair of soft-shell pants.
 Pants with a water-resistant coating (e.g., DWR) will help keep your legs dry, and venting zips will help you manage your temperature.
 You can also opt for puffy (down) pants, but you may get overheated in these if you plan on strenuous winter activity.
 Remember, your body heat escapes through your extremities—head, hands, feet—so don’t forget to accessorize.
 Wear breathable, mid- to heavyweight socks (if you get extra-cold feet, consider adding a sock liner), wool or fleece gloves to keep your digits warm, and a took (beanie) on your noggin.

-Here are a few of my favorite winter layering essentials:
+Here are a few of our favorite winter layering essentials:

 Daylight is short in the Northwest’s winter months.
 Be sure to carry a flashlight and/or headlamp in case you wind up having to hoof it back to your car in the dark.
 It’s a good idea to carry extra batteries also.
 In case you need to start a fire to warm yourself or melt snow for drinking water, carry a lighter or waterproof matches.
 Keep an extra layer of insulating clothing in your pack, and an extra pair of dry socks, in case you get wet or if a storm blows in and temps plummet.
 And pack along extra food, as winter activity in snow and cold can be exhausting.
 You can keep up your energy with extra snacks—and be prepared for any unforeseen contingencies.
 And don’t forget your sun protection.
 Wear sunglasses or snow goggles to prevent snow blindness (even on cloudy days), and use sunscreen to keep from getting burned by the sun—and its reflection off of snow.